timondecathlon/instagram/README.md

-A free library fo parsing INSTAGRAM - InstaBit
+A free library for parsing INSTAGRAM - InstaBit
 =============================

 Thank you for choosing InstaBit - an PHP library for parding Instagram.